 - Preheat the oven to 350ºF.

-- In a medium bowl, whisk together the almond flour, tapioca starch, cocoa powder, coconut sugar, and sea salt.
+- In a medium bowl, whisk together the almond flour, tapioca starch, cocoa powder, coconut sugar, sea salt, and baking powder.

 - Melt the espresso powder and butter or coconut oil together.